genomic-medicine-sweden/Twist_Solid/docs/dna_alignment.md

 # Alignment
 See the [alignment hydra-genetics module](https://alignment.readthedocs.io/en/latest/) documentation for more details on the softwares.
-Default hydra-genetics settings/resources are used if no configuration is specfied.
+Default hydra-genetics settings/resources are used if no configuration is specified.

 <br />
 ![dag plot](images/alignment.png){: style="height:90%;width:90%"}